 According to Article 1 of the Charter of the United Nations, the organisation’s purposes are to maintain international peace and security, develop friendly relations among nations, achieve international cooperation in solving global problems and encourage respect for human rights.
 The Charter entered into force on 24 October 1945.
 Today, 193 countries – almost every country in the world – are members of the UN.

-Seventy-four years after its foundation, the UN remains as important as ever.
+Seventy-five years after its foundation, the UN remains as important as ever.

 The UN was not created to take mankind to heaven, but to save humanity from hell,